chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 # MoodFlix

-### Cloud-Based AI Mood-Aware Movie Recommendation System
+## Cloud-Based AI Mood-Aware Movie Recommendation System

-**MoodFlix** is a cloud-based movie recommendation system that provides personalised movie suggestions based on a user's current mood and movie content.
+**MoodFlix** is a cloud-based movie recommendation system that provides personalised movie recommendations based on a user's current mood and movie content.

+The system combines a React frontend, Django backend, MySQL database, MovieLens dataset, and a content-based recommendation engine to generate mood-aware movie suggestions.

-This project is developed for the **NIT6150 Advanced Project** at **Victoria University**.
+This project is developed as part of the **NIT6150 – Advanced Project** at **Victoria University**.

+---

 ## Key Features

 - User registration and login
 - Browse and search movies
-- View movie details and posters
+- View detailed movie information
-- Select current mood
+- Select a current mood
 - Generate Top 10 mood-aware movie recommendations
+- View movie posters and additional movie information
 - View similar movie recommendations
 - Rate movies and view ratings
 - User profile management
 - Admin movie and user management

+---

-## Recommendation System
+## Mood-Aware Recommendation System

-MoodFlix uses a **Content-Based Recommendation approach** to generate mood-aware movie recommendations.
+MoodFlix uses a **Content-Based Filtering** approach to generate movie recommendations based on the user's selected mood.

 The recommendation engine uses: